 Often considered the second most common form of dementia, vascular dementia or vascular cognitive impairment (VCI) tends to be underdiagnosed in the same manner as Alzheimer's disease.
-Second, to Alzheimer's, they are both considered common, with vascular dementia making up roughly ten percent of dementia cases.
+Second to Alzheimer's, they are both considered common, with vascular dementia making up roughly 10% of dementia cases.
 Without a cure, a diagnosis at any stage of vascular dementia can feel daunting, and a person may experience symptoms related to anxiety and depression on top of those they are already experiencing from dementia.
 Recognizing the symptoms of vascular dementia can help you spot it and potentially speed up the process of finding an effective treatment plan.

 What Is Vascular Dementia?